TheJaredWilcurt/csslop/README.md

 * Gemini 3.1 Pro (High Thinking)
 * GPT-5.4 High (Thinking)

-These tools were prompted to pass the tests based in the `/copiedTests` folder that come from `keithamus/css-minify-tests`.
+These tools were prompted to pass the tests in the `/copiedTests` folder that came from `keithamus/css-minify-tests`.

 **Summary of project phases:**